Jared avatar standing

 Decision principle

-Optimize for fastest time-to-value, preserve existing review habits, and defer integrations until the core workflow proved adoption.
+Optimize for fastest time-to-value and defer lower-priority work until the core solution proved adoption.

 1. 1